osinkolu/Solar-Citing/README.md

 - Visualization of data over time and Google Maps integration for location mapping

 ## Extras.
-- A Custom built extended version of the Nasa API is available in the Nasa-Extension Branch in this repository😉
+- A Custom built extended version of the Nasa API is available in the Nasa-Extension Branch in this repository 😉

 ## How to Use